calo81/SparkLevelUp/INSTRUCTIONS.md

 * ssh into node2 and execute `/usr/local/spark/sbin/start-slave spark://node1:7077`
 * ssh into node1 and Execute example job `$SPARK_HOME/bin/spark-submit --class org.apache.spark.examples.SparkPi --master spark://node1:7077 $SPARK_HOME/lib/spark-examples*.jar`
 * Visit node1 URL `http://10.211.55.101:8080/` and see the job running
+* You also can see your cluster's HDFS here `http://node1:50070/dfshealth.html#tab-overview`